 - What are the possible defenses to the lawsuit?

-- Is the chance of receiving a higher amount worth the delay in compensation for the victim?
+- Is the chance of receiving a higher amount worth the delay in compensation?

 - Is the other party likely to appeal if we win the case?